Aliases for GAD2 Gene

 This gene encodes one of several forms of glutamic acid decarboxylase, identified as a major autoantigen in insulin-dependent diabetes.
 The enzyme encoded is responsible for catalyzing the production of gamma-aminobutyric acid from L-glutamic acid.
 A pathogenic role for this enzyme has been identified in the human pancreas since it has been identified as an autoantibody and an autoreactive T cell target in insulin-dependent diabetes.
 This gene may also play a role in the stiff man syndrome.
 Alternative splicing results in multiple transcript variants that encode the same protein. [provided by RefSeq, Oct 2008]

 GeneCards Summary for GAD2 Gene

 GAD2 (Glutamate Decarboxylase 2) is a Protein Coding gene.
 Diseases associated with GAD2 include Stiff-Person Syndrome and Autoimmune Polyendocrine Syndrome, Type Ii.
-Among its related pathways are Allograft rejection and Transmission across Chemical Synapses.
+Among its related pathways are Transmission across Chemical Synapses and Alanine and aspartate metabolism.
 Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and carboxy-lyase activity.
 An important paralog of this gene is GAD1.

 Catalyzes the production of GABA.